abtinshahidi/abtinshahidi.github.io/notebooks/week2.md

 prob_list = [Gaussian_prob(x, mu, sigma) for x in x_span]
 ```

 ### Another equivalent way of doing the above but using the numpy arrays.
-(Be very carefull when writing a code this way, since the code above works for any object that is iterable; but, the method used below can only be applied for the **numpy array object** and **not a list**.
+(Be very careful when writing a code this way, since the code above works for any object that is iterable; but, the method used below can only be applied for the **numpy array object** and **not a list**.

 ```python